IvanSavDev/Online-store/README.md

 ## Description

-This is a one-page online store that allows you to perform various filtering, as well as adding products to the cart and saving them to localStorage.
+This is a online store that allows you to perform various filtering, as well as adding products to the cart and saving them to localStorage.

 ## Installation